 Using Ripple, you can exchange JPY to XRP and then XRP to NIO.
 XRP works as an intermediary currency; although the essence of the process remains the same, the commission at each stage is much lower and that makes it easy to exchange to and from any currency on the Ripple platform.

 Ripple vs Bitcoin

 Bitcoin was designed as a digital currency to pay for services and goods, while Ripple was aimed at building banking payment systems and facilitating international money-transfers.
 The core idea of it is to create a system that is faster and cheaper than traditional cross-border systems like SWIFT.

 So, its key advantage is its high transaction speed, which only takes a matter of seconds on average, while BTC needs 10 minutes to confirm a money transfer.
 Users can make fast and cheap transactions with low fees to any place on the Earth.
 Unlike Bitcoin, XRP cannot be mined.
 All 100 bln. coins were issued in advance.
 Part of them are owned by Ripple and kept in escrow accounts for future distribution.
 So, the circulating supply will be increased over the course of time.

 If you are new here, check out what you can do with Ripple coin on Freewallet:

 - Deposit, store and transfer XRP to almost any altcoin address.
 All transactions within the Freewallet eco-system are absolutely free of charge.

 - Buy XRP for fiat money.
-This feature is coming soon and will be available only for the web-based version of the Multi-Currency Wallet.
+This feature is coming soon and will be available only for the web-based version of the Crypto Wallet.